 This subject is intended for students who have found Maths in Year 9 difficult and wish to build their foundational skill within Maths.
-It does not provide enough background for students to complete Year 11 General Mathematics. but students can move into Year 11 Foundation Maths as a Unit 1 & 2 subject, with the intent of also doing Year 12 Foundation Maths in 2023.
+It does not provide enough background for students to complete Year 11 VCE General Mathematics, but students can move into Year 11 Foundation Maths as a Unit 1 & 2 subject.